I have been learning to work as an independent contractor by means of going directly to the market, for twenty-seven months now.

 It might be because, in my case of use, none of the default metrics on the pre-made dashboards of Google Analytics were useful for me, that I was forced to go deeper into it and create my own.

-In this section, we can create a 100% customized by ourselves dashboard with all the reports on the metrics we care for.
+In this section, we can create a 100% customized dashboard with all the reports on the metrics we care for.
 One only needs to add widgets and configure them.

 To add a dimension, when adding a widget we must click in the “add a filter” option.
 I didn’t count the dimension options available, but a rough estimate is in the order of 150 dimensions we can choose.

-The use for dimensions is further narrowing statistics to a specified, customized metric we want.
+The use of dimensions is further narrowing statistics to a specified, customized metric we want.

 Can be of three types: